 Yes, it is possible to practice without a JD

-You might be surprised to learn this, but it’s possible – at least in certain states – to become a practicing lawyer without going to law school!
-Back in the day, of course, working as an apprentice in a law office was how most people became lawyers in the United States.
+It is possible – at least in certain states – to become a practicing lawyer without going to law school.
+Historically, working as an apprentice in a law office was how most people became lawyers in the United States.
 (The date of the first law school in the United States is debated; however, the consensus is that it was during the late 1700s.)
-Now most lawyers go to law school, but there are advantages to going the more old-fashioned route: avoiding the high cost of law school and, arguably, getting more on-the-ground experience than you’d get in a law school classroom because you’ll be spending your time shadowing a working lawyer.
+Today, most lawyers go to law school, but there are advantages to taking the old-fashioned route: avoiding the high cost of law school and, arguably, more on-the-ground experience shadowing a working lawyer.

 Where Can You Become a Lawyer Without Going to Law School?

 What do these states require?
 It varies widely.
-In Virginia, for example, a legal apprentice can’t be paid by the supervising attorney.
+In Virginia, for example, a legal apprentice cannot be paid by the supervising attorney.
 In Washington, they have to be.

-Typically, the apprentice is required to work a certain number of hours every week, for a given number of weeks, in a law practice.
-A more limited number of hours must be spent under the direct supervision of an attorney, and a certain number of “study” hours are required.
-In all states, the mentoring attorney must meet a minimum level of experience, ranging from three years in Vermont to ten years in Virginia and Washington.
+Typically, the apprentice is required to work a certain number of hours every week in a law practice for a given number of weeks.
+Some hours must be spent under the direct supervision of an attorney, and a certain number of study hours are required.
+In all states, the mentoring attorney must meet a minimum level of experience, ranging from three years in Vermont to 10 years in Virginia and Washington.

 In California, legal apprentices are required to pass the First-Year Law Students’ Examination, or “Baby Bar,” to continue with their studies and sit for the actual bar exam.
-This exam is quite difficult and has a very low pass rate, so it can be a formidable obstacle.
+This exam is quite difficult, has a very low pass rate, and is a formidable obstacle.

-Finally, it’s indisputable that the average legal apprentice will have more hands-on experience than most new law school graduates.
-At most, the average law grad has done one clinic and maybe a few summer jobs, internships, or externships.
-Most time is taken up by classes, especially in the first two years.
+Finally, it is indisputable that the average legal apprentice will have more hands-on experience than most new law school graduates.
+At most, the average law grad has done one clinic and perhaps a handful of summer jobs, internships, or externships.
+Most time is taken up with classes, particularly in the first two years.

-Of course, there are many potential downsides to becoming a lawyer via a legal apprentice program.
-First, it’s critical to be very certain about where you want to live long term because you probably won’t ever be admitted to practice in any other state.
-Second, potential clients and employers might be reluctant to hire an attorney who didn’t go to law school, simply because it’s so unusual.
-Finally, the reality is that it’s quite hard to pass the bar exam without at least some law school experience.
+The potential downsides to becoming a lawyer via a legal apprentice program are, first, it is critical to be decide where you want to live long term because you probably won’t ever be admitted to practice in any other state.
+Second, potential clients and employers might be reluctant to hire an attorney who did not go to law school simply because it is so unusual.
+Finally, the reality is that it is hard to pass the bar exam without at least some law school experience.
 Although not impossible, as this interesting article points out, the passage rates are low.

-If you’re interested in becoming a lawyer without going to law school, definitely check out LikeLincoln.org, which has great information on the process along with first-person accounts from current legal apprentices.
+If you would like to enter the legal profession without going to law school, visit LikeLincoln.org.
+The site has information on the process along with first-person accounts from current legal apprentices.